riscv-non-isa/riscv-elf-psabi-doc/riscv-elf.md

 ## Thread Local Storage

-RISC-V adopts the ELF Thread Local Storage Model where objects define `.tbss` and `.tdata` sections containing templates for thread local storage.
+RISC-V adopts the ELF Thread Local Storage Model in which ELF objects define `.tbss` and `.tdata` sections and `PT_TLS` program headers that contain the TLS "initialization images" for new threads.
+The `.tbss` and `.tdata` sections are not referenced directly like regular segments, rather they are copied or allocated to the thread local storage space of newly created threads.
 See [https://www.akkadia.org/drepper/tls.pdf](https://www.akkadia.org/drepper/tls.pdf).

-In The ELF Thread Local Storage Model, instead of pointers, TLS offsets are used.
+In The ELF Thread Local Storage Model, TLS offsets are used instead of pointers.
-A TLS offset defines an offset into the thread vector.
-There are various thread local storage models for static or dynamic thread local storage.
+The ELF TLS sections are initialization images for the thread local variables of each new thread.
+A TLS offset defines an offset into the dynamic thread vector which is pointed to by the TCB (Thread Control Block) held in the `tp` register.

+There are various thread local storage models for statically allocated or dynamically allocated thread local storage.
 The following table lists the thread local storage models:

 Mnemonic | Model          | Compiler flags
 :------- | :---------     | :-------------------